james-ralph8555/DrexelMicromouse2020/readme.md

 -While exploring, currently acheivable score (using visited tiles only) and score with optimal path (assuming no walls on unvisited tiles)

--if optimal path score < currently acheivable score, stop exploring
+-if optimal path score < currently acheivable score, keep exploring else stop

 -goto start